rhuygen/f-fee-tui/ROADMAP.md

 ## Help Panel

 - [ ] Add global commands to the Help panel
-  - [x] 'Reset frame errors' was addeed
+  - [x] 'Reset frame errors' was added
   - What is a good command to add?
 Diagnostics?
   - The Help panel is focus aware and displays help that is given in the HELP class variable.